jvanlier/infra-pi-home/teslamate/README.md

 Source: https://docs.teslamate.org/docs/guides/traefik

-Setup the .env file locally following the instructions in the teslamate docs.
+Setup the .env and .htpasswd files locally following the instructions in the teslamate docs.